Uberi/University-Notes/PHIL145/PHIL145.md

 Finally, the groundedness:

+* We can think of the relevance condition as a requirement for meeting the groundedness condition - an argument that doesn't pass the relevance condition cannot pass the groundedness condition.
 * Groundedness is how rationally believable the conclusion is if all the premises are true.
 * All valid arguments are well grounded, and a lot of invalid arguments too.
 * Conclusions can be grounded via the methods described before: deductive support, inductive support, abductive support, or analogical support.
 * We mainly evaluate this using the method of counterexamples.
 * Groundedness is to cogency as validity is to soundness.

+After doing this, we can say whether the argument is good or bad based on the results of the evaluation.

 Note that not every premise of the argument needs to be acceptable, relevant, and grounded in order for the argument to be cogent.
 In some arguments, certain premises can be discarded without the argument losing its cogency.

 In contrast, certain premises are **critical premises**.
 These are the premises that are very important to the argument being cogent.
 If critical premises are removed, the argument is no longer cogent.

+When evaluating arguments, we often want to analyze the critical premises first, since if we find any issues here, we can say right away that the argument isn't good.

 This is often those premises comprising linked support, or convergent support that is the only support for something.